 The Connect Suite is our collaborative platform where we share data, document requests and audit status.
-It provides fast, efficient and secure information sharing with our clients and multi-location audit teams at every stage of the
+It provides fast, efficient and secure information sharing with our clients and multi-location audit teams at every stage of the audit:

 - Connect is our collaborative platform that allows clients to quickly and securely share audit documents and deliverables.
-Connect streamlines, standardizes and automates real-time communication and workflow between clients and the PwC Engagement team.
 Connect also eases the burden of tracking the status of deliverables and resolving issues by automatically flagging and tracking outstanding items and issues identified through the audit for more immediate attention and resolution. - Connect Audit Manager streamlines, standardizes and automates group and component teams coordination for multi-location and statutory/regulatory audits.
 It provides a single digital platform to see all outbound and inbound work and digitizes the entire coordination process which facilitates greater transparency, compliance and quality for complex multi-location audits.

-assessment, analysis and testing.
+Halo, our data auditing tools, address large volumes of data, analyzing whole populations to improve risk assessment, analysis and testing.
 For example, Halo for Journals enables the identification of relevant journals based on defined criteria making it easier for engagement teams to explore and visualize the data to identify client journal entries to analyze and start the testing process.

-Count, which facilitates the end-to-end process for inventory counts, allows our engagement teams to create and manage count procedures, counters to record results directly onto their mobile device or tablet and to create requests and receive external confirmation in a secure environment that helps mitigate the risks associated with receiving confirmation responses electronically.
+Count, which facilitates the end-to-end process for observing inventory counts, allows our engagement teams to create and manage count procedures, counters to record results directly onto their mobile device or tablet and engagement teams to export final results into Aura.